-Throughout this paper, depending on the considered delivery scheme, the transmission vector $\Bx$ may comprise unicast or multicast signals.
+Throughout this paper, depending on the considered delivery scheme, the transmission vector $\Bx_{\CK}(s)$ may comprise unicast or multicast signals.
 For the `multicast' transmission, the individual data terms are first added (XOR'd) in the bit domain, and then, the modulated XOR signals are served to the users with multicast beamformers.
 However, for the `unicast' transmission, the user-specific modulated signals are first multiplied by corresponding unicast beamformers and then superimposed in the complex (signal) domain to form the transmission vector~\cite{salehi2022enhancing}.
-The exact composition of the transmission vector $\Bx$ will be detailed later as we introduce each delivery algorithm.
-As a small example, assume $t=1$, and we intend to serve users~1 and~2 that request files $A$ and $B$, respectively.
-Each file is split into two subpackets, and $A_1$ and $B_2$ are available in the cache memories of users~1 and~2, respectively.
-Then, with multicasting, we include the term $(A_2 \oplus B_1)\Bw$ in the transmission vector $\Bx$, while with unicasting, $\Bx$ will include $A_2 \Bw^1 + B_1 \Bw^2$, where $\Bw$, $\Bw^1$, and $\Bw^2$ denote the transmit precoders (beamformers).
-It can be easily seen~\cite{salehi2022enhancing} that both users~1 and~2 can decode their requested data from $\Bx$ using either multicast or unicast transmissions.
+The exact composition of the transmission vector $\Bx_{\CK}(s)$ will be detailed later as we introduce each delivery algorithm.